xandratxan/xray-spectrometry-analysis/README.md

-# xray-spectrometry-analysis

-Analysis of experimental spectra for GuideRadPROS project
+# Analysis of experimental spectra for GuideRadPROS project meetting in Finlad

 X-ray qualities chosen for the project:
 N15, N20, N30, N40, N60, N250, H60, H200